hi-covid-convo/hi-covid-convo.github.io/index.md

 ## Cece the Chatbot
 The chat icon button on the landing page will then take users to the Cece chatbot page.
 The page has a brief introduction to our chatbot Cece and some brief  instructions on how to use it.
+There is also a survey link to take users to the feedback form.

 <img src = "./images/milestone2/cece1.png">